 When I first became a stay-at-home mom, we went from being a two-income family to a one-income family.
 And even though I had planned financially for this transition, I was surprised at how quickly my savings dwindled down.

-If you’re looking to make extra money, declutter your home, or simplify your life, here are over 100 places where you can sell your stuff online for cash.
+If you’re looking to make extra money, declutter your home, or simplify your life, here are over 100 places in different categories where you can sell your stuff online for cash.

 Antique and Vintage Items: